macvik01/Plant-disease-detection/README.md

 # Plant-disease-detection

-MUST!:Download and Use the image_for_testing_purpose folder to test the program  :
+MUST!:Download and Use the Dataset.rar and image_for_testing_purpose folder to test the program  :

 To get the output for__"Program without Splash screen.py"__one must have the following modules installed mainly :